 Pavement Ants

-Our pest control contractor treat for ants using a gel bait that is taken back to the nest to kill the colony.
+Our pest control contractor treats ants using a gel bait that is taken back to the nest to kill the colony.
 If you see these, submit a maintenance request form.

 Carpet Beetles

-Can damage carpet and clothing; also found in milled food product like pasta, cereal, and nuts.
+Can damage carpets and clothing; also found in milled food products like pasta, cereal, and nuts.
 If you see these, submit a maintenance request form.

 Carpenter Ants